Shirasu (しらす)

 Where to eat shirasu?

-It is hard to come by raw shirasu as they spoil quickly and can only be eaten in a shop that gets them delivered quickly.
-Meaning you will almost never see it in a major city like Tokyo.
-It needs to be closer to the water and to the fisherman that fish them.
-The raw shirasu that are caught need to be eaten on the same day.
-Kanagawa prefecture is the ideal place.
-Even though the whitebite is typically eaten over rice, Japanese cooks have come up with many creative variations.
-No matter how you try it, it is a wonderful and traditional Japanese experience.
+Raw shirasu are hard to come by because they spoil quickly.
+Only shops that can get them delivered quickly serve them.
+This means you will almost never see it in a major city like Tokyo.
+They need to be closer to the water and the fishermen who catch them.
+People must eat the raw shirasu caught on the same day.
+Kanagawa prefecture is the ideal place for this.
+Even though people typically eat whitebait over rice, Japanese cooks have invented many creative variations.
+No matter how you try it, it offers a wonderful and traditional Japanese experience.

 Enoshimatei